 • Early Years Services (e.g. Portage)

-If a place is agreed, a member of the SLT will notify the parents of the admission date and transition arrangements.
-A child can be admitted to Greenmead at any time during the school year, if there are suitable places.
+A child can be admitted to Greenmead at any time during the school year, if there are suitable places and we can meet the needs of the child.

 Prior to a child starting, the family will have a home visit, attended by a member of the school team (SLT or Class Teacher) and member of the therapy team, to gather information as to: